What Is the Pacific Garbage Patch?

 Humans + Ocean Currents = Trash Vortex.

 No one is guiltless when it comes to the Pacific Garbage Patch - if you consume and discard goods, you are responsible for some portion of the plastic that is ending up in the ocean, even if you live hundreds of miles from the seaside.
-All rivers lead to the sea, as they say.
-Trash that ends up in a stream in the middle of the US can end up in the ocean and, with the help of ocean currents, find itself in the middle of a trash vortex.
+All rivers lead to the sea.
+Trash that ends up in a stream in the middle of the U.S. can end up in the ocean and, with the help of ocean currents, find itself in the middle of a trash vortex.

 Charles Moore gave an excellent TED talk about the floating vortex of death:

 We have no idea.
 We have estimates on the size of the patch, at least in terms of surface area.
-Researchers peg the trash gyre to be as large as the continental United States, and according to HowStuffWorks.com, every square mile of ocean hosts 46,000 pieces of floating plastic and plastic constitutes 90 percent of all trash floating in the world's oceans..
-But exactly how many pieces of plastic is impossible to say, and researchers are still stunned at how much they find when they get out there to assess the damage we're doing to one of our most precious resources.
+Researchers peg the trash gyre to be as large as the continental United States, and according to the original HowStuffWorks article, every square mile of ocean hosts 46,000 pieces of floating plastic, and plastic constitutes 90 percent of all trash floating in the world's oceans.
+Researchers have been stunned at how much they find when they get out there to assess the damage we're doing to one of our most precious resources.

 What's worse - the Pacific Garbage Patch is not the only trash vortex out there.
 There are five - yes FIVE - trash gyres.
 Located in the Pacific, Atlantic and Indian oceans, the trash gyres represent what we're doing to our planet on a global scale.